google/applied-machine-learning-intensive/v2/03_regression/08_regression_with_tensorflow/slides.md

 ```

 <!--
 Once you have defined your model and setup optimization parameters, it is time to train your model.
-Training is done with the `fit()` method. `fit()` needs to know the feature and target data.
+Training is done with the `fit()` method, which needs to know the feature and target data.

 Fit also needs to know how many times to repeat the data.
 Each repition is called an epoch.
 In this case we asked for 50 epochs.
 In the history that is returned we will get measurements for the mean absolute error, mean squared error, and loss at each epoch.